Anthony Arnull: Early life and education

 Arnull studied a BA in Law at the University of Sussex and at the Institut d'études européennes, Université libre de Bruxelles.
-He later then went on to qualify as a Solicitor of the Senior Courts of England and Wales within a Magic Circle law firm.
-He then went on to study at the University of Leicester for his PhD.
+He later qualified as a Solicitor of the Senior Courts of England and Wales within a Magic Circle law firm.
+He then received a PhD from the University of Leicester.

 Career and research

 1990

 Arnull wrote The General Principles of EEC Law and the Individual in 1990, assessing the impact of the European Court of Justice.
 In a review, Lewis outlined: